GaviriaAmaya/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

 Yes, you can code as BSD standard with VSCode.
 Just click on the right inferior corner button "Space size: 4".
 It allows you to select from tabs and the amount.
 Also, you can go to the settings with `Ctrl` + `,` to access configuration.
 Then type "Spaces".
 Uncheck the "Editor: Insert Spaces" and, at your choice, edit the indentation amount.
 This sets by default the tab as a tabulation :3\
 You can acces to [this StackOverflow answers](https://stackoverflow.com/questions/36814642/convert-spaces-to-tabs)

+### `Typedef` and `alias`
+Both `typedef` (C reserved word) and `alias` (Shell command) works the same.
+You put a name for a data type that works as the new name or the old name.
+Also, if use `alias`, the command or query iworks as if you put the new alias as you put the entire function

 ## Author
 * Juan Amaya Gaviria.
 [GaviriaAmaya](https://github.com/GaviriaAmaya)